-10. Other considerations that, in the judgment of the planning commission, are necessary to assure compatibility with the surrounding uses, and the city as a whole.
+10. Other considerations that, in the judgment of the Planning Commission, or City Council on reconsideration, are necessary to assure compatibility with the surrounding uses, and the city as a whole.

 The project is conditioned such that upon final approval of the Precise Development Plan the property owner shall be required to file with the City of Hermosa Beach the necessary business license for the motel use and file the transient occupancy tax (TOT) reports and payments with the City of Hermosa Beach.